neondatabase/neon/docs/rfcs/025-generation-numbers.md

 case there are no deletion lists at present.

-Deletion queue objects will be stored outside the `tenants/` path, and with the node generation ID in the name.
+Deletion queue objects will be stored outside the `tenants/` path, and with the node generation number in the name.
 The paths would look something like:

 ```bash
   # Deletion List